NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 called [Spring-Boot-Docker-Compose](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose),
 follow the starting guide could easily run the app with the dependency container together in one command.

-just add the dependency
+- Adding the dependency to the build.gradle of the app module:

 ```groovy
 developmentOnly 'org.springframework.boot:spring-boot-docker-compose'
 ```

-then provide a `compose.yaml` file in the root folder can do the trick.
-If the compose.yaml has a different name or in a different folder, `spring.docker.compose.file` can solve the problem, refer to [Using a Specific Compose File](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose.specific-file).
+- Provide a `compose.yaml` file in the root folder can do the trick.
+If the `compose.yaml` has a different name or in a different folder, `spring.docker.compose.file` can solve the problem, refer to [Using a Specific Compose File](https://docs.spring.io/spring-boot/reference/features/dev-services.html#features.dev-services.docker-compose.specific-file).